 In the example above, by using multiple filters and filter groups we can create a segment of customers whose name begins with the letter 'B' and were either added to the mailing list before 2020 or last updated their details after 1st January, excluding all users with a Hotmail account.

-Using 'match all' ensures that the segment has to include customers whose name begins with the letter 'B', while using 'match any' will further include one of the two additional filters applied - date created or last updated.
+Using 'match all' ensures that the segment has to include customers whose names begin with the letter 'B', while using 'match any' will further include one of the two additional filters applied - date created or last updated.

 The 'match none' filter specifies that all other email addresses are valid for inclusion in this segment, except Hotmail accounts.